Introduction

 How to get here: There are many subway stations close to Little Italy.
 Stations include Canal Street (any of the three stations), Grand Street, Bowery, and Spring Street.

-Your day in downtown Manhattan starts in Little Italy, a historic neighborhood that was the location of a massive Italian immigrant community.
-While Little Italy’s size has gotten much smaller over time, it is still a popular area to visit for both locals and tourists.
-Mulberry Street is the heart of Little Italy.
-The street is lined with popular restaurants featuring classic red-and-white checkered tablecloths and outdoor seating, giving it a classic “old New York” atmosphere.
-Moreover, several long-standing restaurants remain open and offer a taste of old-world Italian-American cooking, such as Lombardi’s, which claims to be the first pizzeria in the US, and Ferrara Bakery & Café since 1892, famous for its Italian desserts.
+Your day in downtown Manhattan begins in Little Italy, a historic neighborhood that was once home to a massive Italian immigrant community.
+While Little Italy’s size has decreased significantly over time, it remains a popular destination for both locals and tourists.
+Mulberry Street is the heart of Little Italy; the street is lined with popular restaurants featuring classic red-and-white checkered tablecloths and outdoor seating, giving it a classic “old New York” atmosphere.

 Chinatown